Website icon Xpert.Digital

 🖥️ User-friendly programming environments

-To lower the hurdle for programming and configuring robots, there are graphical programming interfaces or no-code/low-code platforms that enable non-technical people to program and customize robots.
+To lower the barrier to programming and configuring robots, there are graphical programming interfaces or no-code/low-code platforms that allow even non-technical people to program and customize robots.

 🤝 Collaborative robots (cobots)

-These robots are specifically designed to work safely and harmoniously with people.
-They are usually more compact, easier to use and have extensive security features.
+These robots are specifically designed to work safely and harmoniously with humans.
+They are usually more compact, easier to operate, and have extensive safety features.

-Intuitive robotics aims to make robotics accessible to a wider range of users and use them in a variety of applications, from industrial automation to personal service robots.
+Intuitive robotics aims to make robotics accessible to a wider user group and to use it in a variety of applications – from industrial automation to personal service robots.

 📣 Similar topics